-There are no labelling requirements for endo-protease, as substances used as processing aids in accordance with Standard 1.3.3 - Processing Aids are exempt from labelling under clause 3 of Standard 1.2.4 - Labelling of Ingredients.
+There are no specific labelling requirements for this endo-protease as substances used as processing aids in accordance with Standard 1.3.3 - Processing Aids are exempt from labelling under clause 3 of Standard 1.2.4 - Labelling of Ingredients.
 The enzyme preparation does not contain any substance that requires mandatory declaration under clause 4 of Standard 1.2.3 - Mandatory Warning and Advisory Statements and Declarations.
-There are no GM labelling aspects for the enzyme preparation under Standard 1.5.2 - Food Produced using Gene Technology.
+There are no GM labelling aspects for the enzyme preparation under Standard 1.5.2 - Food produced using Gene Technology.
+The genetic modification made to the enzyme source microorganism A. niger has been to insert identical copies of the endogenous endo-protease gene which does not produce any novel DNA or protein into the enzyme preparation, so therefore the GM labelling requirements are not triggered.